C4 Fabrication Rock Slider Install Guide on 2012-2015 DCSB 2nd Gen Tacoma

 If you want to force your brake lines higher, you can rest the rectangle washer on top of the metal extrusion on the frame rail.
 I decided to leave my brake lines where they naturally rested in that top bracket pictured above.

 Step 9.
-Square Washer Location (Behind Gas Tank)
+Square Washer (Behind Gas Tank)

 Rock Slider Install